 A board game without a board, this bug-themed game is “crawling with possibilities.”
-Instead of playing on a board, you’ll use your pieces to build a hive as you try capturing the other player’s queen bee while protecting your own.
+Instead of playing on a board, you’ll use your pieces to build as you try to capture the other player’s queen bee while protecting your own.

 Best Classic Games

 Want some nostalgia in your life?
 These games are super fun with kids, but might be just as fun with adults to reminisce about the good ol’ times.